 My list of tasty Portland lunch spots is two years in the making!
 This list of the best places to eat in Portland for lunch has all the hot restaurants spots you need to try in PDX.
 In addition to trendy new restaurants in Portland, you’ll find suggestions on casual dining restaurants that are worth a visit.
-I try a new Portland lunch spot almost weekly, so this list is updated often!
-Don’t forget to bookmark this best Portland restaurants list.

 Let’s hop to the list of the best Portland lunch spots

 The list of best Portland restaurants are noted with their PDX restaurant location and type of dining experience:

 - super casual = order at the counter and sit / grab-and-go type of PDX lunch restaurants

 - table service = sit down and order at the table PDX brunch restaurants

 - food cart / food truck

 Sister to Andina restaurant, at the time of writing, Chicha PDX is available as a late lunch option.
 My husband and I visited on a Friday afternoon at 3pm and had a wonderful happy hour on the outside patio.